EricaWei053/Independent_Project/readme.md

 # Proeject code
-This is the independent project for predicting cancer patients' respond to immunotherapy.
+This is the research project for predicting cancer patients' respond to immunotherapy.

 two novel machine learning methods are explored in this project, pairwise-kernel SVM and Autoencoder, as classifiers to predict the response to anti-